-In addition to the Biblical Literature component, students must complete 39 hours at the 3000 and/or 4000 level, in part by completing four three-semester-hour courses in each of three component areas.
+In addition to the Biblical Literature component, students must complete 39 hours at the 3000 and/or 4000 level, in part by completing four courses (of three or more semester hours' credit) in each of three component areas.
 The four-semester sequence of Great Books courses constitutes one of these components for every student in this track; the other two components are chosen by the student.
-The remaining three upper-division hours required for the degree may be fulfilled with the senior thesis course or an additional upper-level three-semester-hour course in one of their selected components.
+The remaining three upper-division hours required for the degree may be fulfilled with the senior thesis course or an additional upper-level three-semester-hour course in one of the student's selected components.